-Males hit by vehicles twice as likely to die, study findsDecember 11th, 2012 in Health /
+Males hit by vehicles twice as likely to die, study findsDecember 11, 2012 in Medicine & Health / Health

 (Medical Xpress)—Worldwide, more than 1.2 million traffic fatalities occur yearly, and the lives of pedestrians account for a third of those lost.
 In the United States, pedestrians make up 12 percent of deaths from traffic collisions.
 According to a newly published study, male pedestrians struck by vehicles are more than twice as likely to die as their female counterparts.